Avogadro/manual/4-tools/8-measure-tool.md

 [2]: images/8-measure-tool/f0834455-f16b-4392-8ff4-5bf434c1dd63.png

 As you click on atoms Avogadro will automatically calculate the distances between atoms in a respective order.
-For example, the distance between atom 1 and 2 is 1.376 Å.
+For example, the distance between atom 1 and 2 is 1.376 Å (displayed below).

 ![][3]

 [3]: images/8-measure-tool/6adb2241-2518-4a8e-a015-cbb087d4b0f1.png

-When three atoms are selected an angle is measured between the first and third atom, and the second atom is the vertex.
+Avogadro will also determine the angle between atoms, if at least three atoms have been selected.
+The second atom is used as the vertex.

 ![][4]